veer66/prefixtree-kt/README.md

 prefixtree-kt
 =============

-prefixtree is a simple prefix tree based HashMap written in Kotlin.
+prefixtree-kt is a simple prefix tree based HashMap written in Kotlin.